mikabba/mikabba/README.md

 ## Applied Software & Real-User Tools

-In addition to my engineering portfolio, I also design and deploy lightweight software tools for real users, mainly in educational and operational contexts.
+In addition to my engineering portfolio, I also design and deploy practical software tools for real users, mainly in educational and operational contexts.

-These projects are organized into two showcase repositories, which act as entry points to individual applications and deployed tools.
+These projects are organized into two showcase repositories that serve as entry points to individual applications, prototypes and deployed tools.

 | Showcase repository | Focus | What it demonstrates |
 |---|---|---|